Overcoming Cognitive Distortions for Artists

 Final Thoughts

 Cognitive distortions amplify self-doubt, hinder artistic growth, and make the creative process more daunting than it needs to be.
 By recognizing and reframing these thinking traps, you can unlock your full creative potential.
+This adventure isn’t about eliminating mistakes but transforming how you perceive them.
+Mistakes aren’t failures; they’re stepping stones.

+When you embrace the process and practice self-compassion, you’ll find yourself creating with freedom and confidence.
 So, are you ready to break free from your thinking traps?
-Start small.
-Celebrate your wins.
-And remember every beat, lyric, and performance counts.
+Start small, celebrate your wins, and remember every beat, lyric, and performance counts.
 Stay locked in and active.
 This is the first installment of our blog series on cognitive distortions.
-Be on the look out for two more installments.
+Be on the lookout for two more installments.
+This information has been crucial to me on my own journey, and I continue to find it of vital importance, which is why I’m sharing it with you.

 Justin David